jjcheng/nano/README.md

-### This repo contains all the neccesary codes and files to cross compile opencv-mobile with objDetect module + curl for riscv boards like milkv or licheerv nano, courtesy of Stephen and nihui
+### This repo contains all the neccesary codes and files to cross compile opencv-mobile with objDetect module + curl for riscv boards like milkv or licheerv nano, courtesy of Stephan and nihui

 main.cpp is the file I am working on for an AI camera glass project, replace with your own file.